S3curethecloud/multi-cloud-Identity-aws-entra/labs/04-permission-sets.md

 IAM Identity Center → Permission Sets → Create Permission Set

-Choose a method:
+You now choose between:

-Option A — AWS Managed Policies
+⭐ Option A — AWS Managed Policies

-Great for:
+Use this for:

 Developers